- Careful budgeting can help you adjust to living on a part-time salary.

 Knowing what kind of work you prefer to do helps you look for part-time work that fulfills those needs.
 In some cases, your current employer might offer a phased retirement program or will let you negotiate a part-time transition that allows you to maintain some benefits.
-While only about 20% of employers currently offer formal or informal phased retirement, the concept is catching on as more baby boomers reach retirement age.2

 If you have to look for a new job, stay focused on your needs and preferences.
 For example, if you’re looking for flexible hours, consider self-employment options that leverage your skills, such as consulting or tutoring.
 You also may be able to pursue jobs aligned with activities or hobbies you love, or the causes that are important to you.
 Tap into resources at Encore.org, RetirementJobs.com, and Retirepreneur.com.

 Transitioning to part-time work before age 65 means you won’t qualify for Medicare yet, so securing health insurance is essential.